 GPS will also show the speed travelled, displayed in mph or km/h depending on the user’s preference.
 This can also prove to be valuable information in the event of an accident.
 On playback, the footage will show speed limit signs and road names to aid the driver’s case and help prove they were not at fault.
 The speed picked up by GPS satellites when driving can often provide more accurate information than a vehicle’s speedometer.
-Now you can do all of this with a GPS dash cam.

 Your footage is the evidence

 The information picked up by GPS can be vital when filing an insurance claim.
 It will feature the time, date, speed, location and direction of a collision, which helps speed up a potential claim without having to gather all the details manually before sending on to the relevant party.
-A dash cam with GPS can provide any extra locational information that may be needed.

 Evidence for the Police

 The GPS data on footage can also be used as evidence for the Police and Courts when reviewing Dash Cam footage.
 It can be particularly useful in identifying insurance scams such as ‘crash for cash’ by identifying who was at fault, picking up any unusual movements via the G-Sensor data.
 The GPS feature on Dash Cams is worldwide so does not need to be altered when driving outside of the UK, as it will still pick up the same information with the aid of Google Maps.

 It can be useful for young or first-time drivers as they will know their speed and location is being recorded, which in turn can encourage better driving.
 Driving instructors may also wish to use GPS data to review and demonstrate speed to students after lessons.